Cray-HPE/uan-product-stream/docs/advanced/debug_boot.md

 1. Boot the **UAN image** rootfs.

-The following sections provide insights into trouble shooting problems if the phases mentioned above.
+The following sections provide insights into troubleshooting problems in the phases mentioned above.

 It is **highly recommended** to configure a `root` user in the UAN image for use in debugging.
-Add the root users password information from `/etc/shadow` on a worker node to `group_vars/Application/passwd.yml` in the `uan-config-management.git` repository using the `UAN Image Pre-boot Configuration` procedure.
+Add the root user's password information from `/etc/shadow` on a worker node to `group_vars/Application/passwd.yml` in the `uan-config-management.git` repository using the `UAN Image Pre-boot Configuration` procedure.
 The contents of `group_vars/Application/passwd.yml` should look similar to the following: